alessioalex/tiny-each-async/README.md

 Arguments:

 - array - An array of items to iterate through.
+- [limit] - An (optional) integer for determining how many `iterator` functions should be run in parallel.
 - iterator(item, [index], callback) - A function to be applied to each item in the array.
 When it has finished processing the item then the `callback` function should be called (in case of a failure with the `error` argument, otherwise none).
 - callback(err) - An optional callback function that gets called when either all `iterator` functions have finished or one of them has returned an error.